The Recovery Of Babylonian Astronomy by Gary D. Thompson

-The first decipherment of an astronomical cuneiform text was made by Epping in collaboration with Strassmaier.
-The work was based partly on existing translations of non-astronomical texts made in the mid 19th-century and partly as the result of numerous lunar and planetary calculations by Epping himself.
-He was able to investigate Babylonian methods of predicting lunar phenomena and he correctly identified the names of the planets and zodiacal constellations as well as the meaning of various Babylonian astronomical terms.
+The first decipherment of an astronomical cuneiform text was made by Epping in 1881 in collaboration with Strassmaier.
+The work was based partly on employing existing translations of non-astronomical texts made in the mid 19th-century and partly as the result of Epping making numerous lunar and planetary calculations.
+The result was successful and Epping was swiftly and brilliantly able to investigate Babylonian methods of predicting lunar phenomena and he correctly identified the names of the planets and zodiacal constellations as well as the meaning of various Babylonian astronomical terms.

 Epping's first paper in Holland was published in 1881 in a short joint paper with Strassmaier, and his first book in Holland was published in 1882.
 (J. Epping & J. N. Strassmaier (1881), "Zur Entzifferung der astronomischen Tafeln der Chaldaer." ("On the deciphering of Chaldaean astronomical tables."), in: Stimmen aus Maria Laach, Volume 21, 1881, Pages 277–292.
 Epping's first published book, the slim volume, Der Kreislauf im Kosmos, appeared in 1882.
 It was an exposition and critique of the Kant-Laplace nebular hypothesis and a refutation of the pantheistic and materialistic conclusions which had been drawn from it.)
 This first paper on Babylonian astronomy by Epping and Strassmaier appeared in 1881 whilst Epping was still at Blijenbeck?
 Otto Neugebauer described the 1881 paper by Epping and Strassmaier as "a masterpiece of a systematic analysis of numerical data of unknown significance."
 In 1881 Epping (and Strassmaier) succeeded in understanding the concluding columns of a lunar ephemeris (BM 34033) Epping (and Strassmaier) also correctly identified the names of the planets, the names of the zodiacal constellations, month names, and the meanings of many astronomical terms.
 (Epping identified Guttu with Mars, Sakku with Saturn, and Te-ut with Jupiter.)
 The end results of studying further texts were presented in 1889 in book form in the small book Astronomisches aus Babylon (which also had Strassmaier's name).
 This contained the first detailed results of their efforts.
 It was published as supplement number 44 to the Catholic general science journal Stimmen aus Maria Laach).
 The title of the publication was Astronomisches aus Babylon [Astronomy from Babylon] (1889, in collaboration with Johann Strassmaier).

-Epping, with the help of copies of lunar calculations, etc., made by Strassmaier,
+Epping, with the help of copies of Babylonian lunar calculations, etc., made by Strassmaier,

 was able to discuss the Saros-Canon of the Babylonians, and work out the